jonnor/datascience-master/tip260/README.md

 How to validate simulation model using data?
 How to adapt model for real-time usage and decision support?

+## Notes Jun 26

+Inland port first
+Minimize seaport
+Technological solutions to make this possible

+Traffic looks doable from capacity
+How small can the port become.
+What benefits does this have
+! economic.
+Depends on ability to charge customers more

+Picking service.
+Move to inland

+Faster pickup time
+Communicate ideal pickup time to Forwarder.

+## RTG versus forkflift comparison

+Space utilization.
+Smaller space.
+Could calculate based on the type Oslo has Taller than forklifts
+Might not be able to stack so high.
+Is it a regulatory limit?
+Investment costs

 ## Notes Jun 25